scozv/blog/_pages/cv.en.md

 * **Shanghai Jiaotong University** _2013 ~ 2017_

-Part-time programme for Master of Software Engineering.
-The graduation paper addressing the loose coupling architecture and its application on financial system has been submitted in June 2017.
-The certification of MSE Degree has been issued in November 2017.
+Part-time Master of Software Engineering.
+Focusing on Digitalization of Finance and Data Processing with FinTech.

 * **Ningbo University** _2005 ~ 2009_